Ferenc Puskás Sr.

-Ferenc Puskás Sr., born Ferenc Purczeld, also referred to as Puskás Ferenc (11 May 1903 – 12 June 1952), was a Hungarian footballer and manager of Danube Swabian origin.
+Ferenc Puskás Sr. (born Ferenc Purczeld; 11 May 1903 – 12 June 1952), was a Hungarian football player and manager.
 He was the father of the legendary Ferenc Puskás Jr., who is commonly referred to as Ferenc Puskás.

+Career

 During the 1930s, as Ferenc Purczeld, he played as a central defender with Kispest A.C.
 Among his teammates at that club were Rezső Rozgonyi and Rezső Somlai, who both represented Hungary at the 1934 World Cup.
 In 1937 he changed his family name to Puskás.
 After retiring as a player he became a coach at Kispest AC, where he was an early mentor to both his son, Ferenc Jr. and József Bozsik.
 He initially registered his son as a youth player using the pseudonym Kovács Miklós to help get around the minimum age rules.